|Focus and Scope|

 |Open Access Policy|

-A Semiotic Perspective on Contemporary Narrative Discourse and Narration Styles
+▪ A Semiotic Perspective on Contemporary Narrative Discourse [proposals in review]

 2023 marks the 400th anniversary of the publication of Shakespeare’s First Folio.
-The text has seen one of the largest global footprints of theatrical or literary texts, with abundant translations, productions, reproductions, and critical contributions worldwide.
+The text has seen one of the largest global footprints of theatrical or literary texts, with an abundance of translations, productions, reproductions, and critical contributions around the world.
 While we know that early non-Anglophone encounters with Shakespeare were often employed among harmful colonizing practices, we also know that those encounters engendered messages of dissent against ideologies of supremacy and fostered the expression of localized narratives and traditions.
 We use this anniversary to celebrate Shakespeare and Shakespeare studies beyond the Anglophone world with our special issue, “Global Folios: Books about Shakespeare from around the World,” which aims to document and discuss secondary works on Shakespeare written in non-Anglophone countries.

-The secondary works in question can be chosen from monographs, edited collections, monograph sections, or dictionaries.
-Articles might discuss non-Anglophone works on Shakespeare (written either in their native tongues or in English) through the intersections of textual, spatial, class, gender, racial, linguistic, translational, ecological, and posthuman perspectives.
+The secondary works in question can be chosen from monographs, edited collections, sections in monographs, or dictionaries.
+Articles might discuss any non-Anglophone academic works on Shakespeare (written either in their native tongues or in English) through the intersections of textual, spatial, class, gender, racial, linguistic, translational, ecological, and posthuman perspectives.

-Since 2023 also marks the 100th anniversary of the establishment of the Republic of Turkey, in addition to the 400th anniversary of the publication of Shakespeare’s First Folio, we intend to devote an entire section to Turkish Shakespeares.
-Contributors might examine works by scholars and practitioners of Turkish Shakespeares, including, but not limited to, the following:
+Since 2023 also marks the 100th anniversary of the establishment of the Republic of Turkey in addition to the 400th anniversary of the publication Shakespeare’s First Folio, we intend to devote an entire section to Turkish Shakespeares.
+Contributors might examine works by scholars and practitioners of Turkish Shakespeares including, but not limited to, the following:

-We are looking forward to receiving full articles in English (6,000 words), a 250-word abstract, a short bio, and your recent CV to Turkish Shakespeares (firstname.lastname@example.org) by 30 May 2023.
+We are looking forward to receiving a 250-word abstract, a short bio, and your recent CV to Turkish Shakespeares (firstname.lastname@example.org) by 30 June 2023.

-You can find the submission guidelines at https://nalans.com/index.php/nalans/about/submissions.
+You can find the submission guidelines via https://nalans.com/index.php/nalans/about/submissions.

 In 1983 Leland R. Phelps, a German Studies professor at Duke University, published the first survey of Melville’s critical reception outside of the United States.
 His book Herman Melville’s Foreign Reputation not only examines critical works on Melville but also lists editions, translations, and adaptations to assess Melville’s impact on artists and writers in other countries.
 Highlighting the cultural importance of Melville’s growing reputation, Phelps adds“[p]lays, opera librettos, motion pictures, and radio presentations based on works by Melville”, arguing that “[s]uch adaptations can tell us something about another people from another cultural background and they may even tell us something we had not known about the works themselves” (Phelps xx).